adao/tonydao.pro/src/_thoughts/2024-01-17-no-motifvation.md

 date: 2024-01-17 12:58:00 +0700
 ---

 Some days you wake up feelin' like the world is yours for the taking .
-And some days you wake up feelin' like another aimless soul in the world .
+And some days you wake up feelin' like just another aimless soul .

 Your dreams from yesterday don't carry the same weight today .
 The ferocity you felt has left you .
 What then ?